 Credit card fraud is on the rise, and law enforcement is aggressively pursuing those they believe to be engaged in this crime.
 The penalties for credit card fraud can include incarceration and heavy fines.
-If you have been accused of committing credit card fraud, whether misdemeanor or felony, contact the experienced Phoenix criminal defense lawyers at AZ Defenders for a free consultation.
+If you have been accused of committing credit card fraud, whether misdemeanor or felony, contact the experienced Phoenix credit card fraud defense lawyers at AZ Defenders for a free consultation.

 The Phoenix credit card fraud attorneys at AZ Defenders are known for building well-documented, professionally-presented defense cases in white collar crimes, including credit card fraud.
 Our trial lawyers will fight hard to help you seek a positive outcome, whether an acquittal, reduced charge, dismissal, or probation.

 There are various ways to commit credit card fraud, all of which include intent to defraud in order to get money, goods or services with the use of another person’s credit card without consent.
+These cases are closely linked to identity theft.
 Arizona has passed substantial legislation prohibiting credit card fraud, and considers the following criminal actions to be punishable with jail time, fines, probation, and depending on the circumstances, imprisonment.

 Theft of a Credit Card or Obtaining a Credit Card by Fraudulent Means